rickosborne/skyline/story/iaso/150-the-blinking-light.md

 Prying the door open is straightforward, requiring the equivalent of strength check against Moderate difficulty for one person.
 If multiple people work on it together, no roll is required.
+One of the people opening the door slices a hand in the effort (even if it's on a lever or pry bar), taking Light damage.

 Read aloud: